 Dr Meleisa Ono-George

-A recent survey of history departments in the UK revealed that out of almost three thousand people employed as academics, only fifteen were of Black Caribbean or African ancestry.
-As a historian interested in questions of power, race and the production of history, one of the crucial questions for me, and a question that the shocking absence of Black historians in the UK has raised, is who gets to determine the focus in research of Black British history and who gets to construct and shape the narrative?
+I am a historian of the Caribbean and British Empire interested in questions of power, agency, race and the production of history.
+My current research interest centres on these questions, particularly they relate to Afro-Caribbean communities in Britain.
+One of the crucial questions for me is who gets to determine the focus in research of Black British history and who gets to construct and shape the national narrative?
 The Windrush Strikes Back project is important for several reasons, one of which is its focus on community-engaged history, the production of history that is determined by the community for the community.
-By involving community from the onset of the research, I hope that this project can make critical intervention and pose a challenge to exclusivity and lack of diverse perspectives within the field of history.
+By involving community from the onset of the research, I hope that this project can make critical intervention and pose a challenge to exclusivity and lack of diverse perspectives within the field of academic history.

 Black Conscious Coventry (BCC)